Gold in Virginia

 Source: Virginia Department of Conservation and Economic Development, Gold in Virginia (Publication 19, 1980)

 Exploration and drilling by the Callahan Mining Corporation in the 1970's revealed the extent of the Cofer deposit in Louisa County, between Mineral and Wares Crossroads.
-The deposit was not economic to mine.
+There was gold, but not concentrated enough in the ore for the deposit to be economic to mine.
 The site was reclaimed after 2008.
 Two shafts were closed; tailings were covered in lime and topsoil before being replanted.
 Primary benefit of reclamation was the elimination of acid mine drainage flowing into Contrary Creek.

-The Virginia Department of Mines, Minerals and Energy sought Abandoned Mine Lands funding for the cleanup.
-The site history notes:23
+The Virginia Department of Mines, Minerals and Energy (now Virginia Energy) sought Abandoned Mine Lands funding for the cleanup.
+The site history notes:24

 The site was discovered in the 1950's by New Jersey Zinc Co.
 It was never mined but explored as late as 1975 by Callahan Mining Co.
 The workings are 110 meters (361') below the surface and 500 meters long (1640').
 Drifts are 60 meters (196.8') and 110 meters (361').
 Piedmont Mineral Associates includes New Jersey Zinc and Callahan Mining Co.
 The mine site consists of two vertical shafts, a dump void of vegetation, acidic ponds, pH less than 4, and a small reservoir like structure...